jveer634/superhero-dex-aeternity-ts/README.md

-Token swap script on SuperHero DEX on AEternity blockchain
+# Superhero DEX - Swap

+The repo contains the typescript code to make swaps between AEX-9 tokens and AE tokens on SuperHero DEX on Aeterntiy blockchain.